Improving Generalization in Federated Learning by Seeking Flat Minima: Behind the Curtain of Heterogeneous FL

-We compare in Fig. \ref{fig:local_behavior} the training trends in centralized, homogeneous and heterogeneous federated settings: in the latter, not only is the trend much noisier and more unstable, but the gap of performance is considerable.
-Consequently, it is natural to question the causes of such behavior.
-First of all, we wonder if the heterogeneous distribution of the data totally inhibits the model from achieving comparable performances: what we find is that it is only a matter of rounds, \textit{i.e.} with a much larger round budget - 10 times larger in our case - the model reaches convergence (Fig. \ref{fig:local_behavior}).
+{\textit{\textbf{Model Behavior in Heterogeneous and Homogeneous Scenarios.}}} In Fig. \ref{fig:local_behavior}, we compare the training trends in centralized, homogeneous and heterogeneous federated settings: in the latter, not only is the trend much noisier and more unstable, but the performance gap is considerable.
+Consequently, we question the causes of such behavior.
+First of all, we wonder if the heterogeneous distribution of the data totally inhibits the model from achieving comparable performances: we find it is only a matter of rounds, \textit{i.e.} with a much larger round budget - 10 times larger in our case - the model reaches convergence (Fig. \ref{fig:local_behavior}).
 So it becomes obvious the training is somehow slowed down and there is room for improvement.
 This hypothesis is further validated by the convergence points of the models trained in different settings (Fig. \ref{fig:fedavg_convergence}): when $\alpha=1k$ a low-loss region is reached at the end of training, while the same does not happen with lower values of $\alpha$, meaning that local minima are still to be found.
-Moreover, the shift between the train and test surfaces tells us that the model trained in the heterogeneous setting ($\alpha=0$) is unable to generalize well to unseen data, finding itself in a high-loss region \cite{izmailov2018averaging}.
+Moreover, the shift between the train and test surfaces suggests us the model trained in the heterogeneous setting ($\alpha=0$) is unable to generalize well to unseen data, finding itself in a high-loss region \cite{izmailov2018averaging}.
 By analyzing the model behavior, we discover that shifts in client data distribution lead to numerous fluctuations in learning, \textit{i.e.} at each round the model focuses on a subset of the just seen tasks and is unable to generalize to the previously learned ones.
 This phenomenon is also known as \textit{catastrophic interference} of neural networks \cite{kirkpatrick2017overcoming} and is typical of the world of multitask learning \cite{caruana1997multitask,smith2017federated}.
 Fig. \ref{fig:local_behavior} highlights this by comparing the accuracy of the global model on the clients' data and the test set when $\alpha=0$ and $\alpha=1k$.
 In the first case, at each round the model achieves very high performances on one class but forgets about the others and this behavior is only slightly attenuated as the training continues.
 In the homogeneous scenario, on the other hand, the model behaves very similarly on each client and convergence is easily reached, giving way to overfitting as the number of rounds increases.